 - Infrastructure: Dropping sensor costs and mass production provide economies of scale to the market.
 The problem becomes the high cost of infrastructure to build and distribute the technology.
 Cloud platforms, dedicated networks, specialized manufacturing technologies are all necessary and costly.
 Transitioning from older legacy technologies to the new paradigm will take time and money.

 - Security: No other aspect stands in the way of advancement more than data and patient protection.
 It seems there are daily occurrences of millions of customer records compromised.
 Most solutions to the problem of curtailing world hackers are reactionary rather than pro-active.
 The burning question for technology becomes; if data cannot be secured now, how will companies protect data in the future and secure the healthcare device market.
 William Saito, a Japanese investor, is a big believer in pro-active internet security systems.

 - Existing Networks: A foregone conclusion for a successful transition to the iOMT is a technologically advanced network.
 The move will be a heavy strain on existing infrastructure, communication systems, and legacy networks.
-Present hospital and other healthcare facilities have neither a robust network nor the security to provide advanced connectivity.
+Present hospitals and other healthcare facilities have neither a robust network nor the security to provide advanced connectivity.
 World technology companies are building out cloud resources to handle the additional healthcare load.
 The problem becomes, can these enterprises build out the cloud fast enough?

 - Standardizing Technology: Establish technology standards across the healthcare device market is, by most accounts, a major headache.
 Every technology inventor wants their name emblazoned forever in the standards book.
 The world should recognize this difficulty and start now with an international commission to speed the process.